AI-generated image of locks and question marks

 • Finance: In the finance field, data science helps with credit scoring, algorithmic trading, and managing risk.
 Banks and other financial entities use it to help make better investments, get better risk assessments, and be more accurate with market predictions by processing large amounts of data.

 • Manufacturing: Manufacturers use data science to help them optimize production processes, predict equipment failures, and manage supply chains efficiently.
-By analyzing production data, companies can reduce waste, enhance quality control, and streamline operations, leading to increased profitability and reduced downtimes.
+By analyzing production data, organizations can reduce waste, enhance quality control, and streamline operations, leading to increased profitability and reduced downtimes.

 What Types of Data Does Data Science Look At?